Un-Chosen

 From here flows my sense of direction

-A fairytale juggled in every part of our living
+A fairytale juggled in every part of living

 A fight or flight zone,